 Ted’s experience as a Marine included work at the national strategic level with multiple U.S. Government Agencies and Departments and senior elected officials.
 Internationally, he led Marine Corps negotiations with the Government of Japan; served as a delegate to the French Centre des Hautes Etudes Militaries Colloquium in Paris, France, exploring the impact of culture in conflict; served on a civil-military Sub-Saharan Africa Strategic Studies Team working with government and military leaders from the U.S., the African Union, and the U.N. focusing on Southern Africa – Botswana and Zambia.
 He also, conducted training operations with NATO partners in Europe and combat operations with NATO partners in Asia.

 After suffering a heart attack, Ted faced new challenges – retiring and charting a new path.
 Post retirement, he transitioned to his second career with The Home Depot, a company whose values aligned with his own.
 Ted has held positions of increasing responsibility in field operations, corporate leadership training, talent acquisition and staffing, and business to business operations.
 These roles, combined with his service on the Board of Directors for The Home Depot Military Appreciation Group, have given him valuable insight into the intricacies of the corporate world and have provided a unique perspective on optimizing human capital in Corporate America.

-Ted speaks to a variety of audiences about individual and organizational leadership ranging from junior leaders to executives.
-Ted also educates business leaders and their HR partners about the value veterans bring to the civilian workforce and how to best incorporate them into Corporate America.
+Ted has appeared as a featured guest on national TV, radio, and podcasts.
+He speaks to a variety of audiences about individual and organizational leadership as well as transition and transformation.
+Ted also speaks to business leaders and their HR partners about the value that veterans bring to the workforce and how to best leverage their talent and experience in Corporate America.